 Neoprene Booties

-For more technical and involved water recreation, neoprene water shoes or booties are most ideal for white water rafting and cold water environments, as neoprene offers excellent insulation.
-These are unlikely to offer as much support for lengthy on-land hikes, but you're likely to find unparalleled warmth and traction in the water.
+For more technical and involved water recreation, neoprene water shoes or booties are the way to go.
+They are ideal for white water rafting and cold water environments, as neoprene offers excellent insulation.
+These don't typically offer as much support for lengthy on-land hikes, but you're likely to find unparalleled warmth and traction in the water.
 Many also utilize these for ocean sports in the chillier months.

 All-Arounder Water Shoes

-Many reviewers find their favorite class of water shoes are the all-rounders or do-it-all options.
-These commonly resemble some sort of on-land sneaker, often offering a classic lacing system for fit adjustability.
-These generally have some amount of midsole cushion with a traction-inspiring outsole to offer its wearer security across land hikes and water-based sports.
-We've used this kind of water shoe for everything from white water kayaking to stand-up paddle boarding to hanging around town.
+Many reviewers find their favorite class of water shoes is the all-rounder or do-it-all option.
+These commonly resemble some sort of on-land sneaker, with a classic lacing system for fit adjustability.
+These generally have some amount of midsole cushion with a traction-inspiring outsole to offer the wearer security across land hikes and water-based sports.
+We have worn this type of water shoe for everything from white-water kayaking to stand-up paddleboarding to hanging around town after a beach day.

 Casual Use Water Shoes